katerinavlkova/english-for-designers/02-first-impressions/process.md

 16.12.2024 | Updates

-~~It wa a school project, where my work focused on designing the logo, animating it, and developing the festival’s visual style.
-Inspired by the concept of the retina, which tied into the “Networks” theme, this idea became the basis for the festival’s entire visual identity.~~ > My main responsibility was creating and animating the logo, but I also collaborated with the team to develop the overall concept and visual identity.
+~~This was a school team project, and my main tasks included designing the logo, animating it, and creating the visual style.
+We focused on the concept of the retina in the eye, which tied into the "Networks" theme, and this idea shaped the overall visual identity for the festival.~~ > My main responsibility was creating and animating the logo, but I also collaborated with the team to develop the overall concept and visual identity.
 We focused on the concept of the retina in the eye, which tied into the "Networks" theme.

+~~With a simple, modern design that aligns with the gallery’s unique style, the app helps expand the gallery’s reach and provides a new way for people to engage with the art.~~ > I designed the app and created its prototype.
+This included several elements, such as the home screen, event calendar functionality or the option to save events.
+The app’s simple, modern design reflects the gallery’s unique style and provides a new way for people to interact with and experience the art.

 # Research: